cryspycreme/holbertonschool-shell/basics/README.md

 - Script-5-listfilesdigitonly: display current directory contents long format, with user group ids numerically and hidden files
 - Script-6-firstdirectory: creates a directory in /tmp named myfirstdirectory
 - Script-7-movethatfile: moves the file betty to /tmp/myfirstdirectory
+- Script-8-firstdelete: Delete the file betty.
-allowing the user to familiarise themselves with basic Bash commands.
+- Script-9-firstdirdeletion: delete directory myfirstdirectory that is in the /tmp directory. allowing the user to familiarise themselves with basic Bash commands.